Penn State Nittany Lions football: James Franklin era (2014–2025)

-In 2021, Penn State improved upon its lackluster 2020 season going 7-6.
-The Nittany Lions finished the season unranked and with a 4-5 Big Ten Conference record.
-They went 2-3 on the road while maintaining a winning 5-2 record at Beaver Stadium.
-The season started strong on September 4, 2021 when Penn State defeated the #12 ranked Wisconsin Badgers football team.
-They won their next 4 games including a 28-20 win over the #22 Auburn Tigers football team.
-Then they began to struggle after a close 23-20 loss to the #3 Iowa Hawkeyes on the road October 9, 2021.
-On October 23, 2021, Penn State battled the Illinois Fighting Illini through a NCAA record 9 overtimes, eventually losing 20-18.
-The teams both scored fieldgoals in the first 2 overtimes, tying the score 16-16.
-Neither team scored until the 8th overtime when Illinois finally broke the stalemate, quickly followed by a run from Penn State's Noah Cain.
-Penn State didn't score during its first conversion attempt in overtime 9, leaving the door open for Illinois to eventually score and win the game.
-The Nittany Lions' only subsequent wins came against Maryland (31-14) and Rutgers (28-0).
-They closed out the 2021 season playing Arkansas at the Outback Bowl, losing the game 24-10.
+In 2021, Penn State improved upon its lackluster 2020 season going 7–6.
+The Nittany Lions finished the season unranked and with a 4–5 Big Ten Conference record.
+They went 2–3 on the road while maintaining a winning 5–2 record at Beaver Stadium.
+The season started strong on September 4, 2021, when Penn State defeated the #12 ranked Wisconsin Badgers football team.
+They won their next 4 games including a 28–20 win over the #22 Auburn Tigers football team.
+Then they began to struggle after a close 23–20 loss to the #3 Iowa Hawkeyes on the road October 9, 2021.
+On October 23, 2021, Penn State battled the Illinois Fighting Illini through an NCAA record 9 overtimes, eventually losing 20–18.
+The Nittany Lions' only subsequent wins came against Maryland (31–14) and Rutgers (28–0).
+They closed out the 2021 season playing Arkansas at the Outback Bowl, losing the game 24–10.
+Penn State had a strong 2022 campaign, going 11-2 and defeating Pac-12 champion Utah in the 2023 Rose Bowl.

+In 2024, Penn State went 11–1 in the regular season and secured a spot in the Big 10 Championship, their first appearance since 2016.
+Penn state lost to Oregon but still received an at-large bid in the inaugural year of the 12-team College Football Playoff as the sixth seed.
+The team won a first-round game against SMU at home and a quarterfinal game against Boise State in the Fiesta Bowl.
+In the semifinal Orange Bowl against Notre Dame, Penn State would lose after throwing an interception in the final minute to allow Notre Dame to score.